Kani999/netbox-plugin-reloader/README.md

 1. Scans all enabled plugins for models that aren't properly registered in NetBox's feature registry
 2. Registers any missed models with NetBox's registration system
-3. Refreshes form field definitions to ensure they include all registered models
+3. Refreshes custom field form definitions to ensure they include all registered models
+4. Refreshes tag form definitions to ensure they include all registered models

 This helps resolve issues where plugins might not fully integrate with NetBox due to load order problems without requiring a server restart.
+The reloader specifically updates custom field choices and tag choices to include newly registered plugin models.

 ## Contributing